Porsil/thornley-yoga/README.md

     -   Once deployed, it was noted that the studio link in the navigation bar no longer worked.
 When investigated the studio section id has been deleted in error when the above studio fix was implemented.
 The id was re-instated to allow the link to function correctly.

-    -   Also during testing post deployment, it was noticed that the sign-up field requirements were no longer valid as the button was changed to a link to the form-submitted.html page.
+    -   During testing post deployment, it was noticed that the sign-up field requirements were no longer valid as the button was changed to a link to the form-submitted.html page.
 This was fixed by re-instating the submit button as an input and the form method changed to GET with the action linking to the form-submitted.html page.

+    -   Testing of the form-submitted.html and 404.html pages post deployment revealed that the navigation links in these pages did not work.
+This is becasue the index.html file was not given in the navigation links, and was therefore added to the navigation links to fix the problem.

 -   **Validator Testing**